Skip to content

 Savings potential

-Seasonal hospitality workers in Croatia typically receive accommodation and meals — especially on islands.
-Net savings of EUR 400–700/month (NPR 58,000–100,000) are achievable in peak summer season.
-Year-round Zagreb construction workers pay rent (EUR 300–450 shared) and save EUR 500–800/month.
+Seasonal hospitality workers on islands typically receive accommodation and meals.
+Net savings of EUR 400–700/month (NPR 58,000–100,000) are achievable during peak season.
+Year-round Zagreb construction workers paying rent (EUR 300–450 shared) save EUR 500–800/month.

 Top hiring sectors